International Moving Company to the Netherlands

-Moving your household to the Netherlands will be full of challenges and pitfalls, and partnering with an experienced international moving company to the Netherlands like SDC International Shipping will help you overcome many of those problems.
+Moving your household to the Netherlands will be full of challenges and pitfalls, and partnering with an experienced international moving company like SDC International Shipping will help you overcome many of those problems.

 International Household Moving to the Netherlands

 You will want to take your personal effects with you.
-For your fragile items, you should rely on SDC’s professional packing service rather than packing by yourself as items that you pack yourself can’t be insured against damage.
+For your fragile items, you should rely on SDC’s professional packing service rather than packing by yourself, as items that you pack yourself can’t be insured against damage.
+Custom crates can be built for unusually shaped items or precious possessions to protect your special items.
 Special boxes are available for artwork and mirrors.
-Custom crates can be built for unusually shaped items or particularly valuable possessions that will protect your special items.

 International Car Shipping to the Netherlands

 You can ship your car (or motorcycle!) to the Netherlands, in most cases without import duties.
-Please ensure that your car is at least six months old and registered to you.
+Would you mind ensuring that your car is at least six months old and registered to you?
 Newer cars are subject to 21% VAT.
-Your name needs to appear on the vehicle’s title and registration, which will need to be provided prior to picking up your vehicle for shipment.
+Your name needs to appear on the vehicle’s title and registration, which will need to be provided before picking up your vehicle for shipment.
 You need to obtain your Netherlands residency before obtaining your local vehicle license plates.

 Netherlands Customs and Regulations